 Filing a patent application has long been known as the best protection for an invention, but it has become extremely expensive.
 Some of the costs are unavoidable to have the best chance for an issued application.
+Balancing these costs with the need for quality can be achieved by leveraging tools discussed in assessing idea management solutions.
 Other costs might seem like they are required as well, but they can actually be limited or even avoided, saving you considerable money when protecting your innovation.

 Seek Out Problems First, then Innovate with Something New

 There is always a need to solve a vexing problem in a unique way.
 But, how do you know that your innovation is unique?
-If your idea cannot be found in the market or after a little searching, it might be novel and you might consider filing a patent application.
+If your idea cannot be found in the market or after a little searching, it might be novel.
+To ensure uniqueness and avoid infringement, delve into strategies for effective patent filing.
+And you might consider filing a patent application.
 The technical process of confirming novelty is to perform a “patentability” search of the “prior art” but it is difficult to be sure.
 Prior art is just anything published earlier than the priority date of your patent filing.
 Patents take 18 months or more to publish so a patent search may not find an earlier filing in quickly evolving areas.

 The patent search is also invaluable because it can uncover competitor patents before your design solidifies to allow for designing around to avoid later infringement suits when your product is released.
 Search firms will take your description and search for anything similar so you can be sure to have something unique.
 The identification of similar patented solutions is an early and low-cost warning of your market competition.
 With advance notice, your commercial offering can be changed to improve your idea’s uniqueness without treading on another’s patent rights.
 Most patents have some way to design around them, especially if found early in your product development cycle.